-MelroseWakefield Hospital is the only community hospital in north suburban Boston with the latest and most advanced model of the da Vinci XI surgical robot.
+MelroseWakefield Hospital is proud to have the latest and most advanced model of the da Vinci XI surgical robot.

 Robotic-assisted surgery serves as an extension of our surgeons.
 It allows complex procedures to be performed with greater precision, enhanced 3D high-definition visualization, and advanced instrumentation virtually extending the surgeon’s eyes and hands into the patient.
 This means more options for complex surgical procedures performed with smaller incisions and other advantages such as:

 - quicker recovery time

 - less scarring